shoutem/shoutem.github.io/_posts/1-6-5-ZoomIn.md

 # ZoomIn

-Zooms in components warped by it.
+Zooms in components wrapped by it.

 ***Properties:***

 - `driver`: Driver that is running the animation
 - `children`: Components to which an effect will be applied
 - `inputRange`: Array `[from, to]` including a `'from' animated value` and `'to' animated value`
-- `maxFactor`: Number, factor to which `children` will be zoomed in
+- `maxFactor`: Number, factor to which `children` components will be zoomed in

 ***Usage:***